Cynopolis/Meshtastic-Webserver/README.md

 # Automatic Deployment
 Make sure the bash script is executable by running: `chmod u+x install.sh`

+Make certain you are actually in the Meshtastic-Webserver Directory or this will fail.
 Run the script with: `sudo ./install.sh`